eobi/machine-learning-classification-problem/README.md

 •	Decision Tree Classification
 •	Random Forest Classification

-Read up more about each listed regression.
-Okay!!! so enough of the theory let’s look into the practical of this writeup.
+Read up more of this article on ...
-Going about this machine learning project we need to follow the below steps: